svenssonjoel/lispBM/doc/lbmref.md

 You associate values with symbols using, <a href="#define">define</a>, <a href="#let">let</a> and you can change the value bound to a "variable" using <a href="#set">set</a>, <a href="#setvar">setq</a> or <a href="#setvar">setvar</a>.

-Not all symbols are treated the same in LBM.
-Some symbols are treated as special because of their very fundamental nature.
-Among these special symbols you find `define`, `let` and `lambda` for example.
-These are things that you should not be able to redefine and trying to redefine them leads to an error.
-Symbols that start with `ext-` are special and reserved for use together with extensions that are loaded and bound at runtime.

-Examples of symbols used as data are `nil` and `t`. `nil` represents "nothing", the empty list or other similar things and `t` represents true.
+The other way of thinking about symbols is as data.
+Examples of this are `nil` and `t`. `nil` represents "nothing", the empty list or other similar things and `t` represents true.
 But any symbol can be used as data by quoting it `'`, see <a href="#quotes-and-quasiquotation"> Quotes and Quasiquotation </a>.

 ### Valid Symbol Names